derekburgess/jaws/README.md

 Useful evaluation outputs include Recall@k, mean reciprocal rank, benign observations ranked above the target, rank stability, parameter sensitivity, explanation fidelity, runtime, memory use, and embedding cost.
 A more complex method should earn its place by outperforming simple sorts on held-out scenarios.

+Most operators do not need the benchmarks for an ordinary capture investigation.
+They are the research and release workflow for deciding whether a ranking change actually improves where investigator attention is spent.

-The recall harness provides the command-line benchmark entry point:
+The legacy recall harness provides a focused detector-quality entry point:

 ```bash
 pytest -m recall -s